jorgebay/stargate/README.md

 ## Introduction

 Stargate was born because we got tired of using different databases and different APIs depending on the work that we were trying to get done.
-With "read the manual" fatigue wearing on us, we thought - *why not create a database-agnostic framework that can serve many APIs for varying workloads?*
+With "read the manual" fatigue wearing on us every time we created a new project, we thought - *why not create a database-agnostic framework that can serve many APIs for varying workloads?*

 With that seed, we built Stargate.
 It enables customization of all aspects of data access and has modules for authentication, APIs, request handling / routing, and persistence backends.
 The current form implements an Apache Cassandra (C*) backend but there are no bounds to the databases or APIs that this framework can support.

 Stargate contains the following components:

-- API Services: Responsible for defining the API, handling and converting requests to db query, dispatching to persistence, returning and serving response
+- **API Services**: Responsible for defining the API, handling and converting requests to db queries, dispatching to persistence, returning and serving response

     - cql: API implementation for the Cassandra Query Language
     - restapi: API implementation for exposing Cassandra data over REST

-- Persistence Services: Responsible for implementing the coordination layer to execute requests passed by API services to underlying data storage instances.
+- **Persistence Services**: Responsible for implementing the coordination layer to execute requests passed by API services to underlying data storage instances.

     - persistence-api: Interface for working with persistence services
     - persistence-common: Utilities shared by the persistence services